Letters/Info for FamiliesLetter to Parent 24th February 2020

 We plan to introduce a staggered start to minimise children and parents congregating around the school.
 It is important that pupils try to arrive punctually.
 Parents collecting a child should aim to avoid arriving at school early or staying late.

 Only children will be allowed to enter the school grounds and only through the allocated entry point for each class.
 Children should arrive at the time allocated.
-This will be detailed over the coming days.
+Letters will be sent out before the end of the term detailing when you should bring your child to school.

-Staff will be available to show the children where to go in the first few days.
+Staff will be available to show the children where to go in the first few days in September.

 End of the day